Engee documentation

 Details

-The cross-sectional area of the orifice in the fully open position.
-This parameter is used as an upper limit for area and pressure calculations during simulation.
+The cross-sectional area of the hole in the fully open position.
+This parameter is used as an upper limit for calculating the area and pressure during the simulation.

 Dependencies